-There were 94,071 students enrolled in architecture, engineering, and related technologies programs at Ontario's colleges and universities in 2016.
-Over 60% of those students were university students and almost 40% were college students.
+There were 121,095 students enrolled in architecture, engineering, and related technologies programs at Ontario's colleges and universities in the 2022/2023 school year, up from 94,071 in 2016.
+Almost 60% of those students were university students and almost 40% were college students

 The tuition fees of architecture students account for about 30% of related post-secondary revenue and expenditure.
-With per-student architecture and related technologies tuition fees averaging \$8,700 a year, it is estimated that some \$29,000 per student is spent by the architecture post-secondary education sector per year.
+With per-student architecture and related technologies tuition fees averaging roughly \$8,700 a year, it is estimated that some \$29,000 per student is spent by the architecture post-secondary education sector per year.

-Gross post-secondary spending in Ontario to educate and train students of architecture, engineering, and related technologies is about \$2.7 billion.
+Gross post-secondary spending in Ontario to educate and train students of architecture, engineering, and related technologies is about \$3.5 billion.

-Another \$1.4 billion is spent on the non-tuition expenses of university and college students, including accommodation, food, books and other supplies5.
+Another \$1.9 billion is spent on the non-tuition expenses of university and college students, including accommodation, food, books and other supplies2.

-Altus Group estimates that every year, almost \$4.1 billion is spent in the postsecondary education sector on the educational, training, and related living costs of architecture, engineering, and related technologies students.
+Altus Group estimates that every year, almost \$5.4 billion is spent in the postsecondary education sector on the educational, training, and related living costs of architecture, engineering, and related technologies students.